-LSAT reading comprehension strategies are an essential tool for acing the Law School Admissions Test, one of the common law school requirements.
-If you want to earn a strong test score and get into law school, it’s a must to prepare for the reading comprehension section of the test.
+LSAT reading comprehension strategies are an essential tool for acing the test, one of the common law school requirements.
 While it may seem more straightforward than the rest of the test, it can be deceptively tricky.
-In this article, we’ll cover our top LSAT reading comprehension strategies, why it’s important to prepare for this section of the test with good strategy, and a breakdown of the LSAT reading comprehension section.
+In this article, I’ll cover my top LSAT reading comprehension strategies and how I used them to ace my LSAT!

 >>Want us to help you get accepted?
 Schedule a free strategy call here.<<